laurenstuerk/CCL1/README.md

 ### [🔗 Click here to play!](https://laurenstuerk.github.io/CCL1/)

-Embark on a beer-fueled quest to reclaim your stolen stash from the notorious Radler Gang.
+Embark on a beer-fueled quest to reclaim your stolen stash beer from the notorious Radler Gang.
 Explore, unlock new abilities, and defeat enemies to quench your thirst and restore order to the land.

-> **A Beer-Soaked Adventure!**
-> Join our hero on an epic pixel-art platformer journey to reclaim his stolen beer from the villainous Radler Gang.
-Battle enemies, explore mysterious caves, and uncover the divine power of the Holy Draught!
+Join our hero on an epic pixel platformer journey!🧔

 ---